Hydrology-IFH/roger/examples/plot_scale/bw_cropland/README.md

 - summer drought of 2018 three times in a row (starting in year 2016) in far future climate (2070 - 2100) --> `/input/stress_test_meteo/summer-drought/duration3_magnitude2/`
 - far future climate (2070 - 2100) --> `/input/stress_test_meteo/long-term/duration0_magnitude2/`

-durationx: event is x years repeated.
-magnitude1: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the near future (2040 - 2069)
-magnitude2: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the far future (2070 - 2099)
+duration**x**: event is x years repeated. magnitude**1**: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the near future (2040 - 2069) magnitude**2**: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the far future (2070 - 2099)

 Crop rotations are repeated after three to four years.
 The available crop rotations for each subregion (i.e. 30 km radius around DWD station) are listed in `subregions_crop_rotations.csv`.

 Below the implementaion of 4 agricultural management scenarios is described.
 The simulations are run for available crop rotations using current meteorological conditions (base) and different meteorological stress tests.
+All simulations assume free drainage (i.e. capillary rise is not considered)
 ### no-irrigation
 No irrigation is applied i.e. irrigation demand is calculated without irrigation and subsoil compaction is not considered.